 7. Gifts received at the wedding:

 In India, weddings are an auspicious occasion for an entire family.
 It’s even where couples receive a lot of gifts.
 Such gifts are not taxable.
-Gifts, cash, cheque, stuff received at a wedding is tax-free.
-Mostly gift from friends or relatives and are purely a gesture of good wishes and love.
+Gifts, cash, cheque, and stuff received at a wedding are tax-free.
+Mostly gifts from friends or relatives, and are purely a gesture of good wishes and love.
 They are non-taxable under section 56(2).

 8. Expenditure on the treatment of specific diseases:

-Tax benefits apply to expenses for treating specific diseases like cancer, Aids, etc. For these kinds of the disease, tax deductions up to Rs 40000 are applicable.
-For a senior citizen, the amount increases up to Rs 1 lakhs, any incurred expenses in this behalf are exempt from tax in India.
+Tax benefits apply to expenses for treating specific diseases like cancer, Aids, etc. For these kinds of diseases, tax deductions up to Rs 40000 are applicable.
+For a senior citizen, the amount increases up to Rs 1 lakh; any incurred expenses on this behalf are exempt from tax in India.

 9. Education loan:

 Education is the most important key factor in the development of every country.
-Every person or every family gives more emphasis on good higher education.
+Every person or every family gives more emphasis on a good higher education.
 Pursuing higher education is very expensive & not everyone can readily afford it.
 Often, individuals need to take an education loan to pay the fees.
 Education loans help them to pay the amount of the price of that particular institute.
-Under section 80E of the income tax Act, the interest paid for an education loan is non-taxable.
+Under section 80E of the Income Tax Act, the interest paid for an education loan is non-taxable.

-Tax can save by donating the money to charities.
+Tax can be saved by donating the money to charities.
 Money spent on donations or charity is tax-free under section 80G.
-If you have a valid certification from a charity organization, you will avail the benefits.
+If you have a valid certification from a charity organization, you will be eligible for the benefits.
 Donations to charity can also help a person from paying any amount of tax.

 To know how you can save your tax, you have to understand your pattern of income.
 If you want to save money from paying the income tax, invest your money in financial markets or instruments.
 Following up on the tips mentioned above will help you to a great extent.
 You should have a clear-cut objective and link the tax instruments to the desired goals.
-Apart from the mentioned points, there are other ways more that can help you to save on tax, but these were the best ways to save tax, adopt these ways and be free from the income tax.
+Apart from the mentioned points, there are other ways that can help you save on tax, but these were the best ways to save tax.
+Adopt these ways and be free from the income tax.

 How to Save Tax Without Fresh Investment in FY 2019-20?